RARangel/PyBer_Analysis/README.md

 ## Results
 ### Analysis

-There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
+Urban cities collected the highest total fares ($39,854.38), but rural cities had the highest average fare per ride ($34.62) and highest fares per driver ($55.49).

-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types
+Overall, the urban type cities collected the most fares during the sample time period.
+Rides/fares peaked in lae February for all three types.